No Place for Love

 No Place for Love (Kein Platz für Liebe) is a 1947 German comedy film directed by Hans Deppe and starring Bruni Löbel, Heinz Lausch and Ernst Legal.
 It was made in the Soviet Sector of Berlin by the state-controlled DEFA company.
 It is part of the post-war tradition of rubble films.
 Its plot revolves around the shortage of housing in the bombed-out city.
 It was shot at the Johannisthal Studios and on location around the city.
 The film's sets were designed by the art director Otto Erdmann and Kurt Herlth.

 Synopsis

 While on leave in Berlin during the Second World War, a soldier named Hans meets a young woman named Monika.
 They fall in love and make plans for a future together after the war.
-Yet their later attempts to find an apartment and get married are hindered by the housing shortage and they have to stay separately with relatives.
+Yet their later attempts to find an apartment and get married are hindered by the housing shortage and they have to live separately with relatives.